NaluKit/nalu/etc/wiki/12 Error Handling.md

 **Do not use the `NaluErrorEvent.createNaluError()`-method!**

 You can add an error id using `id`, a route using the `route("myRoute")`-method.
 The message can be added using the `message("myErrorMessage")`-method.
-Also, you can add as much informations as you like.
+Also, you can add as much information as you like.
 To add an information call the `data("key", "value")` -method.

-To retrieve informations from the Nalu error event, you will have several getter-methods:
+To retrieve information from the Nalu error event, you will have several getter-methods:

 * **getErrorEventType:** will return the error type
 * **getErrorId:** will return the error id